 Narrow Down Your Choice in 30 secs!

-As of this writing the bidet toilet seat line from Bio Bidet counts 16 (!) models.
+As of this writing Bio Bidet offers a dozen bidet seat models.
 Narrow down your choice very quickly and make your research easier by answering some simple questions.

 The Bio Bidet BB-2000 (also known as Bliss BB-2000) is one of the best products of its kind on the market right now.
 Fortunately, it’s also far from the most expensive.
 For a mid-priced unit, it would be hard to find a better value.